Seals of the Court of Appeals and Superior Court

 What is the current interest rate on judgments?

-The interest rate on judgments is six percent (6%) for the calendar quarter beginning April 1, 2024 (DC Code §28-3302(c)).
-Pursuant to DC Code §28-3302(b), this rate does not apply to judgments against the District of Columbia or its employees acting within the scope of their employment.
+The interest rate on judgments is six percent (6%) for the calendar quarter beginning October 1, 2024 (DC Code §28-3302(c)).
+Under DC Code §28-3302(b), this rate does not apply to judgments against the District of Columbia or its employees acting within the scope of their employment.
 In such situations, the judgment interest rate is 4%.
 The new interest rate is for post-judgments only.
-The pre-judgment interest rate is 6% in the absence of an expressed contract specifying otherwise, pursuant to DC Code §28-3302 (a).
+The pre-judgment interest rate is 6% in the absence of an expressed contract specifying otherwise, under DC Code §28-3302 (a).
 Click here to see previous judgment interest rates.

 What may be done if the landlord fails to complete repairs on time?